-The Golden Retriever’s name comes from its ability to bring back fowl and birds unharmed due to their soft mouths.
-Their retrieving ability has made them popular hunting dogs for hunting parties over the centuries.
-They are also now well known disability assistance dogs, as they are intelligent and highly trainable.
+The Golden Retriever’s name comes from its ability to bring back fowl and birds unharmed due to its soft mouth.
+Its retrieving ability has made it a popular hunting dog for hunting parties over the centuries.
+Golden Retrievers are also now well known disability assistance dogs, as they are intelligent and highly trainable.

 9: Saint Bernard – 62.94%

 Famous for its large size and its role in search and rescue operations, the Saint Bernard breed is a working dog originally from the Alps in Switzerland.
 Its name comes from the traveler’s hospice on the treacherous Great Saint Bernard Pass between Switzerland and Italy named after an Italian monk from the eleventh century.
 The collective name for a large group of Saint Bernards is a ‘floof.’

 Best known as a guard dog in modern times, Rottweilers were originally bred to drive cattle to market and were later used to pull carts for butchers, according to Dog Time.
 They are considered to be one of the oldest dog breeds with origins dating back to Roman times.
 Although still used to herd stock in many parts of the world, Rottweilers are now also used as search and rescue or police dogs.

 7. Jack Russell Terrier – 63.86%:

 The second terrier to feature in the top 10, Jack Russells were also originally bred to hunt foxes but were increasingly used as family and companion dogs after World War II.
 They are an energetic breed that require a high level of exercise.